About the Forum

 Amy joined Kaiser Permanente after a 32-year career with the Los Angeles County Department of Health Services, serving as chief pharmacy officer and the hospital pharmacy director for the Los Angeles County LAC+USC Medical Center. she is also the president of the California Board of Pharmacy.

 She holds a doctor of pharmacy degree from the University of Southern California.

-Dora is a senior health policy advisor in Sidley Austin’s Government Strategies practice, providing strategic advice on coverage, health care quality and innovation, and payment policy and reimbursement.
-Dora counsels clients on policy issues related to regulatory and approval processes for medical products, health information technology and data analytics, and population health.
+Dora is a senior health policy advisor in Sidley Austin’s government strategies practice, providing strategic advice on coverage, health care quality and innovation, and payment policy and reimbursement.
+She counsels clients on policy issues related to regulatory and approval processes for medical products, health information technology and data analytics, and population health.